 If you have a car, it doesn’t matter that much where exactly you stay.
 And otherwise, stay closer to the town center.
 We booked Koora Hotel and also considered Camino Verde B&B and El Sol Monteverde.

 After some research, we realized that there are other places, which offer very similar scenery and offer even more, including ziplining (canopy tours).
 If you are up for an adventure, canopy tours is one of the best things to do in Monteverde!
+In fact, ziplining was chosen by everyone in our family as #1 of all the things we did in Costa Rica.

-• At Selvatura, you can opt to just visit the park and walk over hanging bridges, book the canopy tour (zipline experience), or you can do both by booking this combo-tour.
+- At Selvatura, you can opt to just visit the park and walk over hanging bridges, book the canopy tour (zipline experience), or you can do both by booking this combo-tour.
 There are many departure times during the day, so it’s quite easy to add this to your itinerary.
 If you are looking for hanging bridges or zip lining with the best scenery, this is the place to be.

-• At Treetopia, you can choose between this tour that includes a ride on their Sky Tram + a walk over the hanging bridges, or this tour that includes all of the above, plus zip lining.
+- At Treetopia, you can choose between this tour that includes a ride on their Sky Tram + a walk over the hanging bridges, or this tour that includes all of the above, plus zip lining.
 This park is the only one that has a gondola (Sky Tram).
 Also, their zip line braking system is automatic.
 It’s also the more expensive of the two.

-TIP: If you are only interested in ziplining, then you can also consider other companies that are more budget-friendly.
+TIP: If you are only interested in ziplining, then you can also consider other tours that are more budget-friendly.
 Jungle zip line at 100%Aventura offers the best price/quality zip line, including a Superman ride, and Tarzan swing.
 Monteverde Extremo Park has 16 ziplines, including a Tarzan swing, and two Superman rides, and is a great option for the biggest thrill seekers.

 There’s one more place that I want to mention for those looking for nice things to do in Monteverde – El Tigre Waterfalls.
 It’s not nearly as touristy as the places mentioned above, but is a very nice place to spend a few hours.
+We LOVED it here!

 You can walk through the jungle and over the hanging bridges, see many beautiful waterfalls and even swim in them, and then take a horse ride to where you started, where traditional Costa Rican lunch awaits.
 If you don’t have a car, you can get there with this tour that also includes transfers.